 The QBCC provides information, advice and maintains standards for property building standards.
 The QBCC can give remedies for defective work.

-QBCC standards are the strictest in Queensland.
+QBCC standards are the strictest in Australia.

 Firstly, they must have 5 years’ experience as a licensed builder, building surveyor, assistant building surveyor or building surveyor technician.